 Lucerna aims to overcome the existing limitations of studying RNA by developing a suite of ready-to-use imaging reagents and custom developed sensors.
 Whether your needs include basic research, high-throughput drug screening, or industrial bioproduction, Spinach and its variants can help you reach your goals.
 The Spinach™ technology offers you a significantly improved understanding of RNA dynamics for both therapeutic and commercial applications.

-For more detailed information, please download our Lucerna technology presentation.
+For more detailed information, please download our Lucerna technology presentation or Spinach HTS Poster.

 The last decade has generated a huge trove of data on the complexities of RNA function and dynamics.
 Errors in RNA or the proteins that bind them can cause diseases, making them an important research target.
 For example, spinal muscle atrophy is caused by a RNA splicing defect.
 ALS and myotonic dystrophy are caused by toxic RNA sequences.
 And RNA viruses are responsible for HIV, Ebola, hepatitis, and COVI-19 pandemic.
 Studying the interaction, trafficking, and regulatory mechanisms of disease-related RNA species will provide crucial insight that can facilitate new drug discovery.